canonical/headscale-snap/README.md

 # Headscale snap

-This repository contains the snap package sources for [Headscale](https://github.com/juanfont/headscale).
+This repository provides a strictly confined snap package for [Headscale](https://github.com/juanfont/headscale).

-## Build the snap
+Please see the listing for [Headscale on the Snap Store](https://snapcraft.io/headscale) for user documentation.

+## Local development

 You can build the snap locally with: